spences10/scottspence.me/src/pages/md/faq.md

   grow.

-- Work life balance is a big deal for me, I really **do not** want to go over a 42.5 hour working week.
+- Work life balance is a big deal for me, I really **do not** want to go over a 40 hour working week.

 ## What's your preferred stack?

-- Really enjoying using the [JAMStack] right now, with [Gatsby] (which uses **React** and **GraphQL**) being my framework of choice.
+- Really enjoying using the [JAMstack] right now, with [Gatsby] (which uses **React** and **GraphQL**) being my framework of choice.

 - For styling I have taken to using styled-components 💅, take a look